Luis Fonsi: 2007–2015: Palabras del Silencio, Tierra Firme, and 8

 In 2007, Luis Fonsi was selected to be part of the jury of the new version of the Latino boy band Menudo.
 The band would be a fusion of urban, pop and rock music in English and Spanish to produce several albums with the label of Sony BMG Epic Records.
 Several auditions were held in different cities such as Los Angeles, Dallas, Miami, New York, among others.
 Fonsi was a part of the Dallas competition where along the side of radio announcer Daniel Luna they chose various contestants and in their pickings, rising star JC Gonzalez was 1 of the 25 selected.
+His sound producer was named Mariano Zunino from Argentina but moved to Florida.

 His seventh CD, Palabras del Silencio, debuted and stayed in the number one position for many weeks.
 Luis Fonsi entered the US Billboard Hot 100 for the first time in September 2008 with his song "No Me Doy por Vencido", debuting at number 98 and peaking at number 92.
 It reached number one on the Billboard Hot Latin Tracks chart, one of his biggest hits to date.
 "No Me Doy por Vencido" became Billboard's "Latin Pop Song of the Decade", and spent 21 weeks at number one on the Hot Latin Songs chart.

 In November 2009, Luis Fonsi was awarded a Latin Grammy Award for "Song of the Year" for his composition "Aquí Estoy Yo".

 On December 11, 2009, Fonsi performed at the Nobel Peace Prize Concert in Oslo, honoring recipient President Barack Obama.

 In 2011, Fonsi released the album Tierra Firme, and went on tour to promote it throughout Latin America.

 On July 9, 2011, Billboard named Fonsi "Leader of Latin Music's New Generation".

 In 2014, Fonsi released his album 8, a reference to his eighth career album.
 He then did a tour named "Somos Uno" in 2014–15.
 He also mentioned that acting would be on his career path and that he wouldn't mind acting with Mexican actors and actresses.